corsairmarks/uncapped_consecration/mod/README.md

     * Integrate updated logic for Consecrated Worlds added in version 3.3 "Libra"
     * Update decisions to cost Unity instead of Influence
 * 3.0.0 Update for Stellaris version 3.4 "Cepheus" - use memory optimization feature for effects
+* 4.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Support the new built-in consecrated world visual effects
+    * You will now lose the opinion bonus for consecrated holy worlds with the spiritualist fallen empire if you lose/colonize it

 ## Source Code